-This homemade sauce works as a glaze for all different kinds of dishes from veggies to meats to tofu and tempeh, all without the additives and high sodium content of anything store-bought.
+This homemade sauce works as a glaze for all different kinds of dishes such as veggies, meats, tofu, tempeh and not to mention my favorite teriyaki wings, all without the additives and high sodium content of anything store-bought.

 Having such an easy teriyaki sauce recipe on hand is always convenient when you’re serving a crowd.
 It’s budget-friendly, super simple, and makes a wonderful dipping sauce for all kinds of appetizers.
 It’s crowd-pleasing tastes will have everyone licking their spoons and their fingers!

 - Water: Used to thin out the sauce, which can get quite thick thanks to the honey and cornstarch.
 It’s also used along with the cornstarch as a thickening agent.

 - Soy sauce: Aim for low sodium, as part of making homemade sauces is to use fresh ingredients but also avoid the extra high sodium content and other additives.
 But of course, use what you have!

 - Brown sugar: Packed light brown sugar.
 Will sweeten the sauce and give the saltiness and tang a nice contrast.